 Habitat and Conservation

-The eastern coachwhip is active on sunny days from April until October.
-It lives on dry, rocky glades; brushy or open, rocky, wooded, often south-facing hillsides; also along the edge of prairies where there is ample brush and other shelter.
-On cool days and during winter, coachwhips hide under flat rocks or in small mammal burrows.
-Because they are fast-moving and thrash about when captured, some people believe coachwhips can whip a person to death.
-This is a myth.
+The eastern coachwhip is active on sunny days from April until early November.
+It lives on dry, rocky glades and brushy or wooded hillsides.
+It also occurs along the edges of prairies where there is ample brush and other shelter.
+They are primarily active during the daytime hours.

 Food